Rule-based Logic

 -

-Concise to extensive: Determines the depth of detail of the feedback.
+Concise to comprehensive: Determines the level of detail in the feedback.

-These adjustments ensure the agent fits perfectly with the company’s language and positively supports the customer experience.
+These adjustments ensure that the AI agent perfectly matches the company’s language and positively supports the customer experience.

-All specifications - name, topic, intelligence, personality, and channels - can be flexibly adjusted at any time.
-This keeps the agent dynamic and always adapted to current requirements.
+All specifications – name, topic, intelligence, personality, and channels – can be adjusted flexibly at any time.
+This keeps the AI agent dynamic and always adjusted to current requirements.

 Detection